An Executor ensures your wealth is protected

 A prudent option is to appoint a trustee company that can expertly and impartially coordinate all legal, administrative, investment and taxation requirements to ensure your estate is administered correctly.

-a TRUSTED EXECUTOR FOR 130 YEARS
+A TRUSTED EXECUTOR FOR MORE THAN 145 YEARS

-Since 1888, Equity Trustees has managed the complexities of administering an estate with professionalism and respect for all parties, ensuring the wishes of the deceased are met and that family members and beneficiaries are not burdened.
+Equity Trustees has managed the complexities of administering an estate with professionalism and respect for all parties, ensuring the wishes of the deceased are met and that family members and beneficiaries are not burdened.

 As a trustee company, we can be appointed as executor or co-executor of your estate through your Will.
 We may also be appointed to administer a deceased estate by an executor who does not wish to take up the appointment, or by the next of kin if there is no valid Will.